Disclaimer: My 20,000 step challenge ended up lasting 31 days, the full month of July.

 July 5th, 1:46 a.m.

 I was starting to panic when 11:00 p.m. rolled around and I had taken less than 5,000 steps.
-So, I did what any other exhausted and dehydrated person would do: I got off the couch and ran across town.
+So, I did what any other exhausted, dehydrated, and hungover person would do: I got off the couch and ran across town on the 4th of July.
 Fireworks crackled overhead as my dog panicked and I moved slightly slower than usual.

 Did I mention that walking 20,000 steps in a day is not easy?

-I’ve dug myself a bit of a hole early on, but I’m excited to see how I get out of it.
+I’ve dug myself a bit of a hole early on, but I’m excited to see how I dig myself out.
 There will be more days that I fall well short of goals, but there will also be 30,000 step days.
 They’re coming, I promise.

 20,000 Steps at 14,000 Feet

 I got some quality steps in yesterday, and almost all of them happened before 9:00 a.m.
 On the night of the 6th, I drove up to Kite Lake Trailhead (outside of Alma, Colorado) parked my campervan, and slept.

 I awoke at 3:30 in the morning, ate a cold piece of pizza, fed my dog, and gathered my gear.
 I groggily poured myself out of my van and was met with a quiet moonlight.
 My friends, Matt and Antonio, were waiting for me by the trailhead.
 We yawned and stretched together and began our hike.